Are you safe?

 You do not have to report the incident to the police.
 You can take your time to think about this option.
 You may want to ask a trusted friend to come and be with you and talk through your decision with them.

 The specialist staff at the university will never make assumptions about what you want to do, and will respect any decision that you make.
 The only exception to this will be if it is considered that, there is an ongoing risk to you or to members of the University Community.

 Self-Referral to a SARC

-If you are not sure about involving the police, Beech House Kent and Medway Sexual Assault and Referral Centre (SARC) accept self-referrals.
+If you do not want to involve the police, Beech House Kent and Medway Sexual Assault and Referral Centre (SARC) accept self-referrals.
 They offer a number of services including crisis support, medical examinations and counselling referrals.
 An examination usually takes around 3 hours depending on circumstances.
 They can also hold any forensic evidence for two years should you decide to report the assault later.
 A specialist member of University staff can accompany you to the SARC and the University will pay for any travel costs (see above for accessing support from the University).

 Reporting to the police

 If you do decide to report the assault to the police and it is not an immediate emergency, call 101.
 A member of staff can support you through this if you wish to.
 Please see above about how to contact support from the University.
 Please be assured that the reporting process will be taken at your own pace and your involvement in it is voluntary throughout.
 You can discuss your reporting options with both the Wellbeing Adviser (Sexual Assault/ Harassment) and/or Sexual Assault Responders (SARs).